jedisct1/libsodium/README.markdown

 * A variable output length (up to `crypto_generichash_BYTES_MAX` bytes)
 * A variable key length (from no key at all to `crypto_generichash_KEYBYTES_MAX` bytes)
-* A high security margin while being fast as MD5 and providing more flexibility
 * A simple interface as well as a streaming interface.

 `crypto_generichash` is currently being implemented using